 5. An Adult Dying from Cannabis Overdose Is Essentially Impossible

-Now You Know… And Knowing Is How You Win Marijuana Trivia Night
+Now You Know… And Knowing Is How You Win Cannabis Trivia Night

 Cannabis remains shrouded in controversy as advocates argue for and against legalization.
 Much of the disconnect stems from a lack of awareness.
 But not you, dear reader.
 You are now a hearty five facts more aware, to be precise!
 Now off to trivia with you!

 Guest post submitted to the Karing Kind blog and edited for this site.
-We did not accept payment or make payment for this content.
+We did not accept or make any payment for this content.

 Additional Reference Articles: